 Methylmercury – Maximum levels and associated sampling plans

-In July 2018, Codex Alimentarius Commission (CAC) adopted maximum levels (MLs) for methylmercury in Tuna (1.2 mg/kg), Alfonsino (1.5 mg/kg), Marlin (1.7 mg/kg) and Shark (1.6 mg/kg).
+Codex Alimentarius Commission (CAC) have adopted maximum levels (MLs) for methylmercury in Tuna (1.2 mg/kg), Alfonsino (1.5 mg/kg), Marlin (1.7 mg/kg), Shark (1.6 mg/kg), Orange Roughy (0.8 mg/kg) and Pink Cusk-Eel (1.0mg/kg).
 Maximum levels were set based on the ALARA (as low as reasonably achievable) principle.
 No consensus could be reached on setting an appropriate ML for methylmercury in Swordfish.
-In December 2022, CAC adopted MLs for methylmercury in Orange Roughy (0.8 mg/kg) and Pink Cusk Eel (1.0 mg/kg).
-The Codex Committee on Contaminants in Foods (CCCF) has agreed to discontinue the development of MLs for methylmercury in all other fish species due to low levels of methylmercury or insufficient data.
-CCCF continues to progress sampling plans for methylmercury and in May 2022 agreed that the recommendations for the sampling plans would be considered by CCCF in 2024.
+Codex has agreed to discontinue the development of MLs for methylmercury in all other fish species due to low levels of methylmercury or insufficient data.

-Throughout the development of this work, SafeFish assisted in the upload of some methylmercury and total mercury data from Australian to the GEMS/Food database, and prepared formal technical submissions providing comments on the discussion paper produced by the EWGs to Codex Australia in December 2019, February 2020, September 2020 and March 2021.
-SafeFish has also continued to advocate that prior to any MLs being established the contaminant needs to be present in amounts that are significant for total exposure and that sampling plans, if developed, should be practical and feasible whilst ensuring food safety using a risk-benefit based approach.
+Throughout the development of this work, SafeFish assisted in the upload of some methylmercury and total mercury data from Australia to the GEMS/Food database, and prepared formal technical submissions providing comments on the discussion paper produced by the EWGs to Codex Australia in December 2019, February 2020, September 2020 and March 2021.
+SafeFish continued to advocate that prior to any MLs being established the contaminant needs to be present in amounts that are significant for total exposure and that sampling plans, if developed, should be practical and feasible whilst ensuring food safety using a risk-benefit based approach.

 Canned Sardines – Proposal to include Sardinella lemuru in list of approved species

 In 2020 the Codex Alimentarius Commission proposed to evaluate if the Standard for Canned Sardines and Sardine-Type Products (CXS 94-1981) could be amended to include the fish species S. lemuru (Bali sardinella) in the list of Sardinella species.
 Codex Committee on Fish and Fishery Products (CCFFP) has been reactivated to work in accordance with the Procedure for the Inclusion of Additional Species in Codex Standards for Fish and Fishery Product.
-It was anticipated that the work would be finished by 1stOctober 2022 with the next CCFFP meeting tentatively scheduled to take place in early 2023.
+An electronic working group was established and will prepare a report on its findings, conclusions and recommendations.
+The next CCFFP meeting is scheduled for 7-17 October 2024.

-Calanus oil – Inclusion in fish oil standard
+Calanus oil Inclusion in fish oil standard

 More information on the proposal is available by contacting the SafeFish Secretariat at info@safefish.com.au.